UAE VAT Late Payment Penalty: Complete Guide for 2026

 Example – VAT fine for delayed payment after 7 days in the UAE:

-If your VAT liability due as per the filed return is AED 50,000 and you pay it by 7 days late, the penalty will be automatically calculated by FTA as follows:
+If your VAT liability due as per the filed return is AED 50,000 and you pay it by 7 days late, the penalty is automatically calculated by FTA as follows:

 • 2% on 50,000 = AED 1,000 (immediate fine)